green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 # this should be all you need to use the GMT metric providers
 sudo modprobe msr

+# To make it permanent you should add it to systemd
+echo "msr" | sudo tee /etc/modules-load.d/msr.conf

 # this is optional if you want to debug stuff

 sudo modprobe intel_rapl_msr # activates /sys/devices/virtual/powercap/intel-rapl subsystem